Updated Tuesday, Nov. 28, 2023

 In the almost two decades that I've been tax blogging, I've regularly told Don't Mess With Taxes readers to always check the IRS' online Tax Exempt Organization Search tool to ensure that the group is on the up-and-up.

+You can get second or third opinions on the legitimacy of your chosen charities at some outside watchdog sites.
 There is Charity Navigator, as well as Candid, which is the combined effort of GuideStar and Foundation Center.
 There's also the Better Business Bureau's Wise Giving Alliance and Charity Watch.
 All of these charity oversight groups are themselves nonprofits.

 OK, ready to help others?
 Thanks!